U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Energy Service Companies

-Energy service companies (ESCOs) develop, install, and fund projects designed to improve energy efficiency and reduce operation and maintenance (O&M) costs for their customers' facilities.
+Energy service companies (ESCOs) develop, install, and fund projects designed to improve energy efficiency and reduce operation and maintenance costs in their customers' facilities.
 ESCOs generally act as project developers for a wide range of tasks and assume the technical and performance risk associated with the project.

-The comprehensive energy efficiency retrofits inherent in energy service company projects typically require a large initial capital investment and may have a relatively long payback period.
-Debt payments are tied to the energy savings guaranteed for the project so that the Federal facility pays for the capital improvement with the money saved by the project—the difference between pre-installation and post-installation energy use and other related costs.
+The comprehensive energy-efficiency retrofits inherent in energy service company projects typically require a large initial capital investment and may have a relatively long payback period.
+Debt payments are tied to the energy savings guaranteed for the project, so the facility pays for the capital improvement with the money saved by the project—the difference between pre-installation and post-installation energy use and other related costs.

-There are two types of energy service companies that Federal agencies may use:
+There are two types of energy service companies:

-Department of Energy (DOE) ESCOs: Have competed and been awarded a master DOE ESPC contract.
+U.S. Department of Energy (DOE) ESCOs: Companies that have competed for and been awarded a master DOE ESPC contract.

-Qualified ESCOs: Have been screened by a Qualifications Review Board composed of representatives of the Federal Interagency Energy Management Task Force and DOE.
+Qualified ESCOs: Companies that have been screened by a qualifications review board composed of representatives of the Federal Interagency Energy Management Task Force and DOE.